 - Once you make the decision, what do you need to do to make sure you don’t KEEP worrying about it?
 This is a problem for many of my clients.
 They feel like they made a decision, but then they keep ruminating on the decision and therefore feel like they haven’t really ‘officially’ made it.
 Sometimes, once you make the decision, you simply need to focus on what you can do to make that decision the right decision, rather than continue to ask yourself if it is the right decision.
 But that is a lot easier said than done.
 So get support here if you need it.

 On that note, here is where I plug why coaching can be so helpful… These questions are BIG and HARD.
 Often these questions require follow up questions to truly examine what is going on in your heart when you answer them.
 And that is where a coach can really help in this process.
-If you are struggling to find clarity as you answer these questions, reach out to me!
+If you are struggling to find clarity as you answer these questions, reach out to me and set up some time for us to talk!
 I would love to walk with you through this decision.
 The fact that you’ve already thought through these questions will make coaching even more effective and efficient.

 I hope that you can find peace and confidence in the decision in front of you.
 And no matter what you decide, if you need someone to listen, encourage, and support you – I’m here for you!